dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 When you look at all this, you can see why the web is such an important platform for developers to make software for.
 That said, there are still things that challenge and limit the ability of web apps today:

  Internet access is not always available.
-If you’re on a train and you go under a tunnel, chances are you’ll lose internet access.
+If you're on a train and you go under a tunnel, chances are you'll lose internet access.
 If your web app depends on saving data, hopefully it will be able to store a local copy of the changes and allow for them to be synchronized via the internet when access resumes.  If your app has a lot of features, the amount of data it will need to transfer over the internet to run the app could be large and may slow down the loading of the app.
-If it takes too long, people load something else — something proven by research into the impact that slow web page loading times have on e-commerce transactions.  If you’re working with large files (such as high-resolution images and videos) that are sitting on your desktop computer, then it might not make sense for them to be uploaded to the internet in order for a web app to edit them.
+If it takes too long, people load something else — something proven by research into the impact that slow web page loading times have on e-commerce transactions.  If you're working with large files (such as high-resolution images and videos) that are sitting on your desktop computer, then it might not make sense for them to be uploaded to the internet in order for a web app to edit them.

  Because of the security policy of the web browser, there are limits to what hardware/software features of the computer the web app can access.